© MYHΣ 2025. All rights reserved.

 Regional Development Company of Crete S.A.

-Antonios Papaderakis, President, Vice Regional Governor of Crete
+Εfstratios Flemetakis, President, Regional Councilor of Crete

 Maria Petrantonaki, Director, Physicist